SystemsApproach/sdn/uses.rst

 there are two such devices: *Optical Line Terminals (OLT)* and *Broadband Network Gateways (BNG)*.
 In the case of the cellular network, there are also two relevant legacy components: *eNodeB* (the RAN base station) and the *Enhanced Packet Core (EPC)*.
-If you are not familiar with these acronyms, you are not alone.
-We recommend the following brief introduction:
+A brief introduction is available online if you are not familiar with these acronyms.

 .. _reading_access:
 .. admonition:: Further Reading